-While fatality rates on the roadways are lower in the region than they are statewide, serious injury rates and fatality rates among non-motorized users are disproportionately higher.
+While fatality rates on the roadways are lower in the region than they are statewide, serious injury rates and fatality rates among non-motorized users are disproportionately higher, particularly in the New Orleans MPA.
 Best practices in safety planning are therefore being incorporated into all efforts.

-Given the unique geography of the region, the increasing frequency of intense rainwater events, such as Hurricane Zeta in October of 2020, and the expectation that such events will only become more frequent in the future, focus is placed on creating a transportation system that is hardened against natural disaster, not constructed in hazardous locations, and can continue to function in the face of both periodic and chronic shocks and stressors.
+Given the unique geography of the region, the increasing frequency of intense rainwater events, such as Hurricane Zeta in October of 2020.
+The expectation that such events will only become more frequent in the future, and their impacts will be felt throughout all four urbanized areas.
+Focus, therefore, is placed on creating a transportation system that is hardened against natural disaster, not constructed in hazardous locations, and can continue to function in the face of both periodic and chronic shocks and stressors.

 Economic development priorities include improving job and job training access via all modes, as well as ensuring functionality of the region's vast freight network.
-In 2020, and continuing into 2021, the COVID-19 crisis made clear the vulnerability of the economy to unanticipated events, and has likely wrought long term changes to commuting patterns and job clusters.
+In 2020, and continuing into 2021, the COVID-19 crisis made clear the vulnerability of the economy to unanticipated events, and has likely led to long term changes to commuting patterns and job clusters.
 It also made clear that, as is often the case with tropical flooding, or roadway safety, or any number of negative outcomes, the burden has fallen disproportionately on those who are already at a systemic disadvantage due to their race, ethnicity, and/or gender.

-Underlying all of RPC's planning efforts, therefore, is a rededication to ensuring that the benefits afforded by our transportation decision making are accrued by the parts of our community that have been historically neglected, that the negative externalities are not born by the same, and those that often do not have a voice in the planning process are afforded one.
+Underlying all of RPC's planning efforts, therefore, is a dedication to ensuring that the benefits we gain from our transportation decision making process are accrued by the parts of our community that have been historically neglected, that the negative externalities are not born by the same, and that those that often do not have a voice in the planning process are heard.